BYLAWS OF THE FELLOWS COUNCIL OF THE AMERICAN INSTITUTE OF CHEMICAL ENGINEERS

 At any meeting, all procedural questions requiring parliamentary ruling not provided for in the Constitution and Bylaws of the Institute or the Fellows Council Bylaws shall be decided in accordance with BOD procedures.

-The Fellows Council shall meet at least four times a year, such as in person at the Institute’s Annual and Spring National meetings, and via virtual and teleconferences.
+The Fellows Council shall meet at least four times a year, such as in person at the Institute’s Annual and Spring meetings, and via virtual meetings.

-Meeting agendas are to be established by the Officers and communicated to the Council in advance of the meeting.
+Meeting agendas are to be established by the Executive Committee and communicated to the Council in advance of the meeting.
 The order of business may be changed, or any item of business dispensed with, by majority vote of the members present at a meeting.

 Section 6.
 Policy Making and Decisions

-All members of the Fellows Council, except for affiliate members, shall have full voting rights and privileges.
-A simple majority of Council members shall constitute a quorum for the conduct of business at any meeting.
-Members shall be permitted to participate and vote by telephone and other electronic means.
-Proxies are permitted, but only for specific actions.
+All voting members of the Fellows Council shall have full voting rights and privileges.
+A simple majority of voting members shall constitute a quorum for the conduct of business at any meeting.
+Except where the Institute’s Constitution or Bylaws provide otherwise, actions on all matters shall be decided by a majority of Council votes.
+Voting members shall be permitted to participate and vote during any in-person and/or virtual meeting.
+In special circumstances, voting will be obtained from Council members not in attendance via email or other electronic means.

 Any Fellow of the Institute, or group of Fellows, may make proposals and suggest issues of Fellow concern to the Council.
-These shall be submitted in writing/e-mail to any Council member, and if appropriate, such items will be included in the agenda of the next Council meeting.
+These shall be submitted in writing or email to any Council member, and if appropriate, such items will be included in the agenda of the next Council meeting.

-Views on issues of general Fellow concern may be solicited from the whole Fellowship at Fellow gatherings, as well as via surveys and direct communications.
+Views on issues of general Fellow concern may be solicited from the Fellows at Fellow gatherings, as well as via surveys and direct communications.

 The Fellows Council shall provide an annual report to CEOC.

-The Fellows Council Membership, meeting agendas and minutes, and reports will be posted in timely fashion on pages of the Fellows website.
+The Fellows Council membership, Executive Committee members, meeting minutes and reports will be posted in timely fashion on designated web pages accessible from the Fellows website.
 Privileged items will be accessible only to Fellows.

 The Fellows Council may designate liaisons to other AIChE entities, as agreed upon with the respective entity.
-Liaisons are to keep abreast of the activities of their entity via participation in meetings, teleconferences, and circulated minutes, as well as to convey requests to or from the entities to the Fellows.
+Liaisons are to keep abreast of the activities of their entity via participation in in-person or virtual meetings and circulated minutes.
+They will also convey requests from the Fellows Council to the entities or from the entities to the Fellows Council.

 Section 8.
 Budgets